Covid-19 (Coronavirus) update

 Nine outdoor warning stations have been installed throughout the Redlynch Valley from Crystal Cascades to Brinsmead, as one component of the Copperlode Falls Dam Emergency Action Plan Early Warning System.
 Read more about the Copperlode Falls Dam Emergency Action Plan and the Early Warning System.

-Now the installation of the outdoor warning stations is complete, testing of the system is required to ensure its viability and to create awareness within the community on what to expect in the highly unlikely situation of a dam related emergency.
-While the likelihood of a dam failure is extremely low, Council's priority is always focused on the safety of our community and our visitors.
+Following the completed installation of the outdoor warning stations, testing of the system is required to ensure its viability and to create awareness within the community on what to expect in the highly unlikely situation of a dam related emergency.
+While the likelihood of a dam failure is extremely low, Council's is always focused on the safety of our community and our visitors.

 When and how will it happen?